airbytehq/airbyte/docs/connector-development/cdk-python/schemas.md

 *Note:* This transformation is done by source, not stream itself.
 I.e. if you have overriden "read_records" method in your stream it wont affect object transformation.
 All transformation are done in-place by modifing output object before passing it to "get_updated_state" method, so "get_updated_state" would receive transformed object.

 ### Custom schema normalization
 Default schema normalization perform simple type casting regardless its format.
-Sometimes you want to perform more sofisticated transform like making "date-time" field compliant to rcf3339 standard.
+Sometimes you want to perform more sophisticated transform like making "date-time" field compliant to rcf3339 standard.
 In this case you can use custom schema normalization:
 ```python
 class MyStream(Stream):
     ...